dotnet/docs/docs/fundamentals/networking/telemetry/events.md

 The instrumentation is based on [EventSource], allowing you to collect this information from both inside and outside the process.

-## Groups
+## Event providers

-Networking information is split across the following groups:
+Networking information is split across the following event providers:

 - `System.Net.Http` (`HttpClient` and `SocketsHttpHandler`)
 - `System.Net.NameResolution` (`Dns`)